Education is not a privilege. It is a human right.

 Human rights are the foundation for freedom, justice and peace in the world.

-They have been formally and universally recognised by all countries in the 1948 Universal Declaration on Human Rights.
-Since then, many treaties have been adopted by states to reaffirm and guarantee these rights legally.
+They are formally and universally recognised by all countries in the Universal Declaration on Human Rights (1948, UDHR).
+Since the adoption of the UDHR, many treaties have been adopted by states to reaffirm and guarantee these rights legally.

-International human rights law sets out the obligations of states to respect, to protect and to fulfil human rights for all.
-These obligations impose specific duties upon states, regardless of their political, economic and cultural systems.
+International human rights law sets out the obligations of states to respect, protect, and fulfil human rights for all.
+These obligations impose specific duties upon states, regardless of their political, economic, and cultural systems.

-Equality and non-discrimination are cross-cutting principles in international human rights law that guarantee the full enjoyment of human rights to everyone.
+Equality and non-discrimination are foundational and cross-cutting principles in international human rights law.
+This means that all human rights apply to everyone.

 International human rights law guarantees the right to education.
 The Universal Declaration on Human Rights, adopted in 1948, proclaims in Article 26: 'everyone has the right to education'.

-Since then, the right to education has been widely recognised and developed by a number of international normative instruments elaborated by the United Nations, including the International Covenant on Economic, Social and Cultural Rights, the Convention on the Rights of the Child and the UNESCO Convention against Discrimination in Education.
+Since then, the right to education has been widely recognised and developed by a number of international normative instruments elaborated by the United Nations, including the International Covenant on Economic, Social and Cultural Rights (1966, CESCR), the Convention on the Rights of the Child (1989, CRC), and the UNESCO Convention against Discrimination in Education (1960, CADE).

-It has been reaffirmed in other treaties covering specific groups (women and girls, persons with disabilities, migrants, refugees, indigenous people, etc.) and contexts (education during armed conflicts).
+The right to education has also been reaffirmed in other treaties covering specific groups (women and girls, persons with disabilities, migrants, refugees, Indigenous Peoples, etc.) and contexts (education during armed conflicts).
 It has also been incorporated into various regional treaties and enshrined as a right in the vast majority of national constitutions.

 Both individuals and society benefit from the right to education.
-It is fundamental for human, social and economic development and a key element to achieving lasting peace and sustainable development.
-It is a powerful tool in developing the full potential of everyone and in promoting individual and collective wellbeing.
+It is fundamental for human, social, and economic development and a key element to achieving lasting peace and sustainable development.
+It is a powerful tool in developing the full potential of everyone and ensuring human dignity, and in promoting individual and collective wellbeing.

 - it is an empowerment right